garygr2002/Rebalance/README.md

 <sub><sup>Table 1: preference controls for equity weight adjustments</sup></sub>

 The software comes with all S&P 500 valuation preferences clear.
-Currently, once the user sets any of the S&P 500 preferences, it is not possible to clear that same setting.
-What the user can do, however, is set the value equal to one of the other preferences.
+Currently, once the user sets any of the S&P 500 preferences, the only way to clear them is for a user to reset all the preferences with the [-r](#-reset) option.
+What a user can do instead is set an S&P value preference equal to one of the other preferences.
 For example, setting <b>spcl</b> equal <b>sptd</b> has the effect of preventing an adjustment for the current day's market action.
 If the user desires both equity adjustments, he should know that the software performs the today-vs-close adjustment before the today-vs-high adjustment.

 ## Ticker File